 Normally, even if your joint tenants have paid separate shares, the tenancy deposit will be a single amount for the whole of the joint tenancy.

-In case one joint tenant failed to pay their share of the rent or has caused property damage, you as the landlord have the right to deduct the shortfall of the damage costs from the total deposit.
+In case one joint tenant failed to pay their share of the rent or has caused property damage, you as the landlord may be entitled to deduct the shortfall of the damage costs from the total deposit but you would need the agreement of both parties.
 You will have to decide with the other joint tenant how to divide up the remaining deposit when it’s returned.

 If joint tenants want to end their fixed-term tenancy